Btrfs: History

-The core data structure of Btrfs—the copy-on-write B-tree—was originally proposed by IBM researcher Ohad Rodeh at a presentation at USENIX 2007.
-Chris Mason, an engineer working on ReiserFS for SUSE at the time, joined Oracle later that year and began work on a new file system based on these B-trees.
+The core data structure of Btrfs—the copy-on-write B-tree—was originally proposed by IBM researcher Ohad Rodeh at a USENIX conference in 2007.
+Chris Mason, an engineer working on ReiserFS for SUSE at the time, joined Oracle later that year and began work on a new file system based on B-trees.

 In 2008, the principal developer of the ext3 and ext4 file systems, Theodore Ts'o, stated that although ext4 has improved features, it is not a major advance; it uses old technology and is a stop-gap.
 Ts'o said that Btrfs is the better direction because "it offers improvements in scalability, reliability, and ease of management".
 Btrfs also has "a number of the same design ideas that reiser3/4 had".

 Btrfs 1.0, with finalized on-disk format, was originally slated for a late-2008 release, and was finally accepted into the Linux kernel mainline in 2009.
 Several Linux distributions began offering Btrfs as an experimental choice of root file system during installation.

 In July 2011, Btrfs automatic defragmentation and scrubbing features were merged into version 3.0 of the Linux kernel mainline.
 Besides Mason at Oracle, Miao Xie at Fujitsu contributed performance improvements.
-In June 2012, Chris Mason left Oracle for Fusion-io, which he left a year later with Josef Bacik to join Facebook.
+In June 2012, Mason left Oracle for Fusion-io, which he left a year later with Josef Bacik to join Facebook.
 While at both companies, Mason continued his work on Btrfs.

 In 2012, two Linux distributions moved Btrfs from experimental to production or supported status: Oracle Linux in March, followed by SUSE Linux Enterprise in August.

-In 2015, Btrfs was adopted as the default filesystem for SUSE Linux Enterprise Server (SLE) 12.
+In 2015, Btrfs was adopted as the default file system for SUSE Linux Enterprise Server (SLE) 12.

 In August 2017, Red Hat announced in the release notes for Red Hat Enterprise Linux (RHEL) 7.4 that it no longer planned to move Btrfs to a fully supported feature (it's been included as a "technology preview" since RHEL 6 beta) noting that it would remain available in the RHEL 7 release series.
 Btrfs was removed from RHEL 8 in May 2019.
 RHEL moved from ext4 in RHEL 6 to XFS in RHEL 7.

 In 2020, Btrfs was selected as the default file system for Fedora 33 for desktop variants.